Intrinsic Timed Hausdorff Convergence and Its Implications: Background

-For two compact metric spaces $(X, d_X)$ and $(Y,d_Y)$, the {\bf Gromov-Hausdorff distance} (GH) between them is defined by \be d_{GH}((X,d_X),(Y,d_Y))=\inf d_H^Z(\varphi(X),\psi(Y)), \ee where the infimum is over all distance preserving maps, $\varphi:X\to Z$ and $\psi:Y \to Z$, into all possible metric spaces, $Z$.
+For two compact metric spaces $(X, d_X)$ and $(Y,d_Y)$, the {\bf Gromov-Hausdorff distance} (GH) between them is defined by \be d_{GH}((X,d_X),(Y,d_Y))=\inf d_H^Z(\varphi(X),\psi(Y)), \ee where the infimum is over all distance-preserving maps, $\varphi:X\to Z$ and $\psi:Y \to Z$, into all possible metric spaces, $Z$.

-We now focus in a particular class of distance preserving maps.
+We now focus in a particular class of distance-preserving maps.
 For that, let

 where